aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 #### Calculator Input Model

-The model below describes the required schema for input to the Carbon Data Lake calculator microservice.
+The model below describes the required schema for input to the carbon data lake calculator microservice.
 This is [Calculator Data Input Model](sample-data/calculator_input_single_record_scope1_example.json)

 ```json